 Solution for Battery Degradation: Replace the Battery

 If your vacuum’s battery is degraded, replacing it may be the best option.
-Most robot vacuum batteries last between 2-3 years, but frequent usage or extreme conditions can reduce this lifespan.
+Most robot vacuum batteries last between 2–3 years, but frequent usage or extreme conditions can shorten this lifespan.
 Refer to your vacuum’s manual to see if the battery is user-replaceable.
-Many manufacturers offer replacement batteries for sale on their websites.
-By replacing the battery, you’ll restore your vacuum’s cleaning capacity.

 Solution for Dirty Charging Contacts: Clean the Contacts